 Hi!
 I am Indra.
-I am a Computational Scientist and an Applied Mathematician.
-I will be joining the School of Mathematical and Computational Sciences (SMCS) , Massey University as a post-doctoral fellow working with Dr. David Simpson on minimal mathematical models for dynamical systems with abrupt events.
-Recently, I have been a Ph.D. candidate in Applied Mathematics, working on dynamical systems (especially piecewise-smooth maps), under the supervision of Dr. David Simpson and co-supervision of the Distinguished Professor Robert Mclachlan
+I am a Computational Scientist and an Applied Mathematician, working as a Postdoctoral Fellow at the School of Mathematical and Computational Sciences (SMCS) , Massey University with Dr. David Simpson on minimal mathematical models for dynamical systems with abrupt events.

 I maintain a blog, Introductory Football (Soccer) Data Analysis targeted towards those who want to learn football data analysis with Python.
-I also maintain an open-source blog where I write about Mathematical Optimization using Python.
+I also maintain an open-source blog where I write about

 I believe in the fact that science is an art form by itself and there exists no distinct boundary between these two gorgeous fields.
 My artistic curiosity is focused on poetry reading and writing (this is infrequent though!).
-Hobbies include being a die-hard fan of Real Madrid football team, reading Bengali literature, and listening to music by the likes of Metallica, Led Zepellin, Nirvana, etc.

 The template for this website is adopted from Sarath Babu's website template.